hubspotdev/.github/profile/README.md

 ## HubSpot Developer Relations Team
-Building trust, and inspiring developers to grow with us, connect with each other, and build for the customer.
+Inspiring developers on the HubSpot Platform to grow with us, connect with peers, and build for their customers.

 <!--